leomeyer/Arducom/README.md

 enables you to transfer files from the Arduino's SD card during real-time operation.

 Arducom currently supports I2C, serial and TCP/IP communication.
-It also contains a software implementation of an I2C slave.
-There is also an implementation of a versatile data logger that supports D0 lines, DHT22 temperature measurements, and an OBIS parser for metering data.
+It also contains a software implementation of an I2C slave for Arduinos.
+There is also an implementation of a versatile data logger that supports up to four S0 lines, DHT22 temperature sensors, and an OBIS parser for metering data (D0).

+The library provides command line tools for simple testing and integration as well as a C++ API for use in your own programs.

 Quick start
 -----------